Queens discussion group for autistic (and autistic-like1) adults

 Our group is currently facilitated by this website's author (autobiography here), who has had experience leading various kinds of groups in various oddball subcultures.
 Eventually we hope to train other regularly-attending members to be facilitators too and rotate leadership, thereby also enabling the group to split easily into smaller groups if/when it gets too big, or if/when incompatible meeting-style preferences emerge.

 Please familiarize yourself with the typical structure of our meetings.
 Meeting topics will usually be announced on our Meetup site and in reminder emails, with details about some of our discussion topics on the Autistic NYC blog.

-Before the CoVid19 crisis, we were meeting at the Atlantic Diner, accessible via the A train, the J train, and the E/F trains plus the Q37 bus.
+Before the CoViD19 crisis, we were meeting on the first Wednesday of each month at the Atlantic Diner, accessible via the A train, the J train, and the E/F trains plus the Q37 bus.
 (Location and detailed directions here).
 It also has a parking lot.
-If that diner doesn't go out of business completely due to being closed under the CoVid19 policies, we'll be meeting there again when it reopens.
+If that diner doesn't go out of business completely due to being closed under lockdown, we'll be meeting there again when it reopens.

 "Autistic-like" is not a clinically-defined term.
 Anyone who feels that they face the same problems as autistic people can identify as "Autistic-like," similar to the term "cousin" as used by the first autistic adult organization, the Autism Network International.
 (See Autism Network International -- The Development of a Community and Its Culture by Jim Sinclair, 2005.
 See also Reviving the concept of cousins by Mel Baggs, 2016.)

 Featured page: Where to get an ASD evaluation as an adult.